-ECONOMIC SYSTE MS H - 631230 Meets UC/CSU "g" requirement
+ECONOMIC SYST requirement TEMS H - 631230 Meets UC/CSU "g"

 Grade Level: 12

-Prerequisite: 3.5 GPA in Social Sciences

-"A" or "B" in English 11H or "A" in English h 11CP
+Prerequisite: 3.5 GPA in Social Sciences "A" or "B" in English 11H or "A" in English 11CP

 School: CAS - NPHS - TOHS - WHS

 Credit: 5 Semester

 This course will include everything in the CP Economic Systems course and additional enrichment activities including student newscasts, research papers, and outside readings on economics.
 It is an accelerated curriculum with a more in-depth study and greater emphasis on economic theory.
 This course will include everything in the CP Economic Systems course and additional enrichment activities including student newscasts, research papers, and outside readings on economics.
-It is an accelerated newscasts, research papers, and outside readings on economics.
-It is an accelerated curriculum with a more in-depth study and greater emphasis on economics.
 It is an accelerated curriculum with a more in-depth study and greater emphasis on economic theory.